1. Mobile First

 If you released an app 2 years ago, the buzz around it could take you to 100k downloads over night.

 Today there are nearly 1m apps on App Store and Google Play respectively and unfortunately it is not as easy anymore.
 But there are marketing platforms especially for mobile where you can go with a budget and get your downloads.
 However bidding against heavy m-commerce and games with high ARPUs (average revenue per user) can be costly, is different with computer games, where you can afford to buy the games and objects for your games online, and there are even guides for games as csgo so you can see this is how you rank in csgo.
 This has a backside to it.
 We will see less and less nice utility apps that are well designed and makes your life easier, because if an app is not making that much revenue – it will never be able to outspend the sharks, like apps or sites for online bets with slotocash available all the time.
 Apple is trying to make sure indie platforms (such as Vamos) can push trough the clutter with their algoritms, unfortunately they are not even there yet serving the top layer of premium apps on the market.
 We have to monetize our service or get stuck in no-man’s land – meaning linear growth around 40-50 downloads / day.
 This is the message we want all mobile developers to think about: Monetisation from day one!
 And iAds are not a monetisation strategy.
+While there are countless sites covering strategies for games like poker or blackjack like slotsbaby.com/all-games, finding quality blogs and forums for live and online slots can be a bit more challenging.
+Fortunately, we’re here to help with a list of some of the best slots blogs and forums around.

 5. Beta test until it’s perfect